pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/code-point-exhaustion.md

 ### Subpacket Type Encoding

 The criticality bit means that the first octet of any multi-octet subpacket type encoding is effectively limited to values less than 128.
-We therefore cannot use UTF-ish encoding for subpacket types, and cannot make use of its self-synchronisation properties.
+We therefore cannot use UTF-8ish encoding for subpacket types, and cannot make use of its self-synchronisation properties.
 Luckily, subpacket types are only found as the second field of a subpacket, immediately after the packet length, so self-synchronisation is not required.

 We define a similar algorithm to the signature subpacket length encoding:

 ```
-if the 1st octet <  64, then
+if the 1st octet < 112, then
     lengthOfEncoding = 1
     codePoint = 1st_octet

-if the 1st octet >= 64 and < 128, then
+if the 1st octet >= 112 and < 128, then
     lengthOfEncoding = 2
-    codePoint = ((1st_octet - 64) << 8) + (2nd_octet) + 64
+    codePoint = ((1st_octet - 112) << 8) + (2nd_octet) + 112
 ```

-* single-octet encodings have an octet value < 64 and are fully backwards compatible with code points in current use
+* single-octet encodings have an octet value < 112 and are fully backwards compatible with code points in current use
-* two-octet encodings have a first octet in the range 64..127, and represent code points in the range 64..16447.
+* two-octet encodings have a first octet in the range 112..127, and represent code points in the range 112..3951

 The criticality bit MUST be zeroed before applying the above algorithm.

-Note that a one-octet legacy encoding of the private use range (100..110) falls within the two-octet encoding range of first-octet values.
-For backwards compatibility, we assign all two-octet encodings with the first octet in this range as private use, i.e. code points 9280..12095.
+Two-octet encodings with a first octet in the range 120..127 (code points 2160..3951) are reserved for private use.

 ## Support and Compatibility